oroinc/documentation/book/javascript_modularity.rst

     build:
         paths:
-            # says not to include bootstrap module into build file
+            # says not to include bootstrap module into the build file
             'bootstrap': 'empty:'

-There's two root sections:
+There are two root sections:
  * ``config`` -- defines RequireJS configuration
- * ``build`` -- allows to override defined RequireJS configuration for building process
+ * ``build`` -- allows to override defined RequireJS configuration for the building process

 .. note::
-    For some reason you may not want to add some module into build, just add ``module_id`` into ``build.paths`` configuration with path value ``'empty:'``.
-This module will be excluded from build file, and will be loaded directly from it's path during runtime.
+    If there is a need to exclude a module from the build, add its ``module_id`` into the ``build.paths`` configuration with the path value ``'empty:'``.
+This module will be excluded from the build file, and will be loaded directly from its path in the runtime.

-For more details see `RequireJSBundle`_.
+For more details, `RequireJSBundle`_.

 .. _`RequireJS`: http://requirejs.org/
 .. _`RequireJS API`: http://requirejs.org/docs/api.html